 - Porterhouse

-Chef’s Tip – Buy a thick cut steak (or a steak that is greater than 1 ½ inches thick) for best results.
+Chef’s Tip – Buy a thick cut steak (or a steak that is greater than 1 1/2 inches thick) for best results.
 A thin steak can easily overcook, and having the thicker cut will make it easier to keep the interior tender.
-You can see more great grilling cuts here.

-We like to plan ¾ pound of steak per person, pre-cook weight, for a dinner portion.
-Which means we’ll look at 3 pounds of steak for four people and after slicing add the slices to the plate.
+We like to plan 3/4 pound of steak per person, pre-cook weight, for a dinner portion.
+Which means we’ll look at 3 pounds of steak for four people.
+After it’s cooked, we slice the steaks and then add slices to individual plates.

 How to Grill A Perfect Steak